 However, this approach can only be used for strong leaves.
 The exquisite leaves of vacuum seals will crush it.

-For more refined tea, the packaging may be rinsed with nitrogen during sealing.
-In this way, the leaves will not be exposed to oxygen, nor will they be degraded over time.
+The packaging may be rinsed with nitrogen for more refined tea during sealing.
+This way, the leaves will not be exposed to oxygen or degraded over time.